Aaditya231/Knee_bend_counter/README.md

 First of all make sure you have opencv-python==4 or above and numpy==1.19.2 or above installed.
 * To use webcam run the knee_bend_counter_cam.py file
 * To use on any video run the knee_bend_counter_vid.py file and change the path in line 29 with the path of your video.
+* set the camera position and distance such that it can see the legs clearly.